juxhouse/bela-resources/updaters/Ruby.md

 ```
   -parent-element-path service/my-service
 ```
-Your projects can also have [custom parent elements](reference/Custom-Parent-Elements.md).
----

 ## 3. Upload to BELA

-Once the updater has generated the `bela-update.ecd` file, follow the instructions in the [upload example](/updaters/reference/upload-example.md) to complete the upload process.
+Once the updater has generated the `bela-update.ecd` file, follow the instructions in the [upload example](/updaters/reference/upload-example.md) to update BELA.